librasteve/Air/docs/Air/Base.md

 .new positional takes tbody [[]]

-### role Grid does Tag
+### role Grid does Component

 ### has Positional @.items

-list of items to populate grid, each item is wrapped in a span tag
+list of items to populate grid

 ### method new